Dangerous Goods Requirements

 To confirm whether your product is classified as a dangerous good, sellers must review the Safety Data Sheet (SDS) or Material Safety Data Sheet (MSDS) provided by the product manufacturer.- Obtain the SDS: Manufacturers are legally required to provide an SDS for products containing hazardous substances (such as oils, alcohol, or pressurized ingredients).
 This document must be a direct match to the product.
 Sellers cannot create their own SDS or use a similar product’s SDS.

-- If a product that is already listed is later identified as a Dangerous Good, sellers are given a 90-day grace period to submit the required SDS through Seller Center.
+- If a product that is already listed is later identified as a dangerous good, sellers are given a 90-day grace period to submit the required SDS through Seller Center.

 - For more information, see Guide to Obtaining a Safety Data Sheet (SDS).